erew70/oot3d-save-modifier/README.md

 # Notice

 DO NOT USE THIS BRANCH AS IT IS UNSTABLE AND MAY BE BROKEN!
 WAIT TILL FURTHER NOTICE

+this branch so far only contains the pc version of this tool (citra)

 Contribution: